Latedog/LostArts/Changelog/Dungeon__August_2020.md

 8/6:

 - The Broundabout now inherits directly from Monster instead of from Roundabout
-- Removed the dungeon parameter from the moveMonsterRandomly, death, deathDrops, and attack functions
+- Removed the dungeon parameter from the attemptGreedyChase, attemptMove, moveWithSuccessfulChase, moveMonsterRandomly, death, deathDrops, and attack functions
 - Removed the moveSegments and addSegments functions from the Monster class
 - Removed the dungeon parameter from Player's use, checkExtraAttackEffects, botchedAttack, and chainLightning functions
+- Removed the player parameter from Monster's playerIn(Diagonal)Range and playerIsAdjacent functions